Sitecore/Sitecore.Demo.Scenarios/play-media-chone/04. Content Management APIs/02. Connect to a Content Hub ONE Instance/README.md

     ![Demo portal Content Hub ONE integration](./media/portal-integration.png)
 2. In the mobile application:
     1. Click the "QR Code" button.
-    2. If asked, Allow the application to use your phone camera.
+    2. If asked, allow the application to use your phone camera.

         > **Note:** If you are using a phone emulator, the camera view could be showing green noise instead of your webcam video feed.
 If that happens, click the back button and click again on the "QR Code" button.
 You should now see your webcam video feed.